Sir Thomas Hardy, 1st Baronet: Trafalgar

 As Victory approached the enemy line on the morning of 21 October 1805, Hardy urged Nelson to transfer to another ship to avoid the inevitable melee, but Nelson refused.
 Victory, leading the weather column, came under heavy fire in the opening stages of the Battle of Trafalgar.
 At one point, a splinter took the buckle from Hardy's shoe, to which Nelson remarked, "This is too warm work Hardy, to last for long".
 Hardy was with Nelson when he was shot and, towards the end of the battle, as Nelson lay below dying, the two had a number of conversations together.
 Hardy was able to tell Nelson that 14 or 15 enemy ships had struck their flags: Nelson replied that he had "bargained for 20".
 In their last conversation, Nelson reminded Hardy to anchor the fleet.
 Nelson went on to say "take care of my dear Lady Hamilton, Hardy, take care of poor Lady Hamilton" and then when the moment came for the two men to part for the last time, Nelson then very close to death, asked Hardy to kiss him.
 Hardy kissed him on the cheek; "Now I am satisfied," said Nelson, "Thank God I have done my duty".
 Hardy stood up and then having spent a few moments looking down silently at his friend, knelt and kissed him again on the forehead.
 "Who is that?" asked Nelson, now barely able to see.
 "It is Hardy" Hardy replied.
 "God bless you Hardy" was Nelson's last response.
 Victory was towed to Gibraltar, arriving on 28 October 1805, where she underwent major repairs, before setting set sail for England on 4 November 1805 and arriving at Portsmouth on 5 December 1805.
-There Nelson's body was transferred to the Sheerness Commissioner, Sir George Grey, 1st Baronet's yacht Chatham to proceed to Greenwich.
+There Nelson's body was transferred to the Sheerness Commissioner, Sir George Grey's yacht Chatham to proceed to Greenwich.
 Hardy carried one of the banners at Nelson's funeral procession on 9 January 1806.